jarekbryk/careerslinks/README.md

 –	If you’re thinking of an academic research career with the goal of being a lecturer, **think again** - the academic research career has become an _alternative career_: most students do not become lecturers.
 Read the paper by [Taylor, J. Q. _et al._ Avoiding a lost generation of scientists. eLife 5, 1–5 (2016)](https://elifesciences.org/articles/17393) and this [report from the League of European Research Universities](http://www.ub.edu/portal/documents/34829/458399/LERU_AP17_tenure_track_final%5B1%5D.pdf/71d48297-0158-4785-bbcf-b2976575e769) on comparison of different academic career structures and opportunities in different European countries.

-- Always prepare for the fact that your next position may not be in academia: [a very good point of view from Michael Whitehead](https://michaelwhitehead.net/2019/12/18/the-resilient-postdoc-keep-the-exit-rows-clear-at-all-times/).
+–	Always prepare for the fact that your next position may not be in academia: [a very good point of view from Michael Whitehead](https://michaelwhitehead.net/2019/12/18/the-resilient-postdoc-keep-the-exit-rows-clear-at-all-times/).

+- Interactive [academic research career flowchart](https://mrc.ukri.org/skills-careers/interactive-career-framework/#/home) which maps various grant application programmes from some (but not all) funding bodies in the UK

 ### Local resources at the University of Huddersfield